Last Friday morning, I awoke to the tragic news that Anthony Bourdain, one of my personal hero's, had taken his life at a hotel in France. He was 61.

 Bourdain was there shooting an episode for his CNN series, Parts Unknown, with best friend and French chef Eric Ripert of New York's famed Le Bernardin.

-Ironically, it was while checking my foodie friend Mark Wiens' Instagram account that I first caught wind of what happened.
+Ironically, while checking my friend Mark Wiens' Instagram account, I first caught wind of what happened.

 I opened Twitter to see his name trending for the worst possible reason, suicide.

 A Cook's Tour: The Coolest Show on The Food Network

 In the early 2000s, having graduated from college and a requisite Ramen noodle eating phase of early bachelor living, I began tuning into The Food Network.

 The upstart cable channel featured now-familiar names, including Emeril Lagasse, Bobby Flay, and Mario Batali.

 It was also how the world was introduced to Anthony Bourdain, the TV host when his show A Cook's Tour aired for two seasons from 2002-2003.

 Unlike the other hosts, whose shows were shot in studio kitchens, A Cook's Tour saw Bourdain traveling the world, eating exotic foods.
 As far as I know, it was the first TV show of its kind.